Nielsine Nielsen: Career

 In 1868, she supported herself as a teacher at the Frøknerne Villemoes-Qvistgaards Institut in Copenhagen and worked as a governess in the provinces a couple of years.
 In 1874, she corresponded with the Swedish female physician Charlotte Yhlen, who advised her to contact the Danish parliamentarian C. E. Fenger, who was known to support women's rights and who had previously supported the first female Danish telegrapher, Mathilde Fibiger.
 Fenger forwarded her apply to study medicine at the university to the ministry of education.

 In 1875, a royal decree issued the reform to allow women access to university education.
 In 1877, she and Johanne Gleerup became the first two female university students in Denmark.
 She was given a small allowance from the Dansk Kvindesamfund to make it economically possible for her to study.
 She graduated as a medical doctor and physician in 1885.

 She established herself as a medical practitioner in Copenhagen.
 She had planned to specialize in gynecology, but the only Danish gynecologist at the time, F. Howitz, would not accept her.
 However, in 1906 she was appointed communal specialist in venereal diseases and engaged in the rights of prostitutes.

 Nielsine Nielsen was active in the women's movement through the Dansk Kvindesamfund (DK).
 However, critical of the much too careful DK, she became engaged in more radical women's groups.
-In 1893-1898, she was the chairperson of the women's suffrage association Kvindevalgretsforeningen (KVF).
+In 1893–1898, she was the chairperson of the women's suffrage association Kvindevalgretsforeningen (KVF).

 In 1904, she and Louise Nørlund, Birgitte Berg Nielsen and Alvilda Harbou Hoff became the first female members of the liberal party.
 In 1907, she was one of the co-founders of the Landsforbundet for Kvinders Valgret.

 Legacy

-A road has been named after her at Rigshospitalet; one of the largest hospitals in Denmark and the most highly specialised hospital in Copenhagen.
+A road has been named after her at Bispebjerg Hospital.
+There was talk about naming a road at Rigshospitalet, but has not happened.